 |Size||Heights 25-28 cm|

-These four daggers with finely made obsidian blades and the handles are made wood covered by Parinarium Nut (putty nut).
+These beautiful old New Guinea Daggers with finely made finely flaked obsidian blades and the handles are made of wood covered by Parinarium Nut (putty nut).

 Obsidian has been used for projectile points since ancient times.
 This is due to its lack of crystal structure, which gives the blade edges almost molecular thinness.
 Even today, well-crafted obsidian blades are used in medical surgery since their cutting edge is many times sharper and finer than that of even high-quality surgical steel scalpels.

 Provenance: Collected during WWII by a USA Serviceman Stationed on Manus Islands

 The Todd Barlin Collection of New Guinea Oceanic Art

 I first went to Papua New Guinea in 1985 for an adventure & what I found was that I really enjoyed being with the people of New Guinea, over the next 38 years I spent extensive time spent collecting and documenting traditional art & ceremonies in remote areas of Papua New Guinea & West Papua, The Solomon Islands & Vanuatu & the other Pacific Islands countries.
 During these travels, I made major collections of New Guinea & Oceanic Art for major Museums and Public Art Galleries

 I was honoured by being in the prestigious Louvre Museum Magazine for the collections I made for The Museum of African & Oceanic Art Paris in 1996 (now the Musee Quai Branly) for the exhibition “Asmat et Mimika d’ Irian Jaya April 1996 At THE MUSEE NATIONAL des ARTS D’AFRIQUE et d’ OCEANIE, Paris